-7. The evaluated configuration of this product is described in this report as the Target of Evaluation (TOE).
+7. The evaluated configurations of this product are described in this report as the Target of Evaluation (TOE).
 Details of the TOE Scope, its assumed environment and the evaluated configuration are given in Chapter III 'Evaluated Configuration' of this report.